polywrap/documentation/src/docs/tutorials/advanced/create-plugins/create-js-plugin.md

 The [Plugin Project Manifest](./plugin-manifest) describes the layout of a plugin.

 ### **`schema.graphql`**
-Each wrapper project has a [Wrapper Schema](/concepts/wrap-schema).
+Each wrap project has a [Wrap Schema](/concepts/wrap-schema).
-The schema defines the wrapper's dependencies, methods, and custom types.
+The schema defines the wrap's dependencies, methods, and custom types.
-In short, it's an interface describing how to use the wrapper.
+In short, it's an interface describing how to use the wrap.

 ### **`src/index.ts`**
-The `index.ts` file exports the wrapper's method's implementations, which contain the plugin's logic.
+The `index.ts` file exports the wrap's method's implementations, which contain the plugin's logic.
 Learn more about the plugin's code architecture by reading [Plugin Architecture](./plugin-architecture)

 ## **Building the plugin**